datamuc/prometheus_oracle_exporter/README.md

 oracledb_custom_sample1{database="mydb",dbinstance="mydb",metric="column2",label_column="some value 2",rownum="2"} 2
 ```

-Note: With option `-norownum` the label rownum is omitted, as this can vary over time.
+Note: With option `-norownum` the label rownum is omitted, as this can vary over time and without explicit sorts.

 # Prometheus Configuration
 ```